fddayan/morning-pages-journal/README.md

     three pages of anything on the page…and then do three more pages tomorrow.

-To open current day morning page
+To open current day morning page:

 `$ mp`

-To list morning pages and progress
+To list morning pages and progress:

 `$ mp list`

 `$ mp list -d` for today only

 `$ mp list -w` for this week

 `$ mp list -m` for this month

 `$ mp list -y` for this year